acemk/automydumper/README.md

 - `MAILADDR`: Email address for notifications.
 - `MAILCONTENT`: Backup email content type (default: log).
 - `MAXATTSIZE`: Maximum email attachment size (default: 4000).
+- `ROTATION_DAILY`: Duration to keep *daily* backups (VALUE*24hours) (default: 6).
+- `ROTATION_WEEKLY`: Duration to keep *weekly* backups (VALUE*24hours) (default: 35).
+- `ROTATION_MONTHLY`: Duration to keep *monthly* backups (VALUE*24hours) (default: 150)

 ## Logs

-Backup logs are stored in the root of the volume mount point with filenames generated based on the hostname and timestamp with nanoseconds precision.
-For example, a log filename may appear as "mysql.myorg.org-094847951.log," where "mysql.myorg.org" represents the hostname, and "094847951" is the timestamp.
+Backup logs are stored in the root of the volume mount point with filenames generated based on the hostname and timestamp.
+For example, a log filename may appear as "mysql.myorg.org-2023-10-31_11h03m.log," where "mysql.myorg.org" represents the hostname, and "2023-10-31_11h03m" is the timestamp.

 - `LOGFILE`: Contains detailed backup information.
 - `LOGERR`: Contains error logs, prefixed with "ERRORS_."